You know what they say:

 Instead, isn't it a lot easier for us to just blast sinners with a pronouncement of their guilt, and go about our day?

 Some evangelicals think we should live our lives the way Christ lived a couple of hours of His - throwing the merchants out of the temple.
 Or when He rebuked the Pharisees with those cool one-liners like "you brood of vipers."
 We gloss over the fact that when Christ did both of those things, He was primarily addressing the people we'd consider to be the religious professionals of His day - the guys selling animals for templegoers to use as sacrificial offerings, or the keepers of the Jewish law.

-When Christ interacted with people he didn't expect should know any better, He mostly felt sorry for them.
+Meanwhile, when Christ interacted with people he didn't expect to know any better, He mostly felt sorry for them.

 That's not to say that we should not speak the truth, but we're to speak it in love.
 It's not to say that we should never get angry, either.
 But in our anger, we should not sin.

 Yet how many of us this morning, when news was breaking about Wikileaks leaker Bradley Manning and his desire to change genders, initially rolled our eyes and muttered something about his being some sort of weirdo freak?
 I know I did.